 - Prep for Dirty Clothes: I pack a draw-string laundry bag or trash bag so that I can keep dirty clothes in one place (and I check clothes to see if they are actually very dirty before they go in the bag – I really like to minimize laundry).
 This bag often fits inside the kids’ duffle (since clothes from the duffle end up in the laundry bag).

 - Screen Time: Back when our kids were little, our road trips were revolutionized when we bought a little portable TV with a built-in VCR and the Wiggles and Veggie Tales and Bob the Builder became very welcome parts of our road trips.
 Later on we upgraded to a nice built-in DVD player in the car and enjoyed grabbing a DVD or two at a Redbox as a special treat during road trips.
-But even when the kids were really little, we play lots of games in the car and held off on screen time until it we’d done other fun stuff first.
-And now that the kids are older, we’ve really decreased screen time in the car and increased the reading time and family car-game time and discussion of the scenery and history of areas we drove through.
+But even when the kids were really young, we played lots of games in the car and held off on screen time until we’d done other fun stuff first.
+Now that the kids are older, we’ve really decreased screen time in the car and increased the reading time and family game time and discussion of the scenery and history of areas we drove through.
 Then last year, our in-car DVD player broke and we decided not to bother fixing it.
 It’s been great to not even have the temptation.
-The kids enjoy some limited time playing on a smart phone or on our Kindle Fire, but we really limit screen time in the car these days.
+The kids enjoy some limited time playing on a smart phone or on our Kindle Fire (check out the points system we came up with that allows kids to earn screen time in the car here), but we really limit screen time in the car these days.
 We have an absolute “no screen time” rule when we’re passing through an area with interesting scenery or when we’re reading a chapter book together or something like that.

 - Car Supplies: Along with snacks, we try to keep the car constantly stocked with these things in easily-accessible places (door pockets, under seats, cup holders, etc.):

-- Water bottles (we refill at each stop so we have less bottles to lug around, plus it’s the environmentally friendly thing to do)
+- Water bottles – one for each person with their name written on it in permanent marker (we refill at each stop so we have less bottles to lug around, plus it’s the environmentally friendly thing to do)